netheril96/StaticJSON/README.md

 ### Non-intrusive definition

-This requires you to specialize a template for your custom class.
-For example, the `Date` specialization is written as
+This requires you to overload a special function for your custom class.
+For example, the `Date` overload is written as

 ```c++
 namespace staticjson